 Each cabin at Stone Mountain Adventures has at least two counselors who serve as bunk captains, and one of them will sleep in the cabin each night.
 Having the same 2 counselors in a cabin throughout a session really helps our campers to bond with each other and the staff, which is an essential part of feeling comfortable at SMA.

 Before each session starts, our staff makes sure to reach out to every camper individually to answer questions and address concerns.
 We find that it’s comforting for new campers to speak to our friendly staff just before camp.
 We love doing this because it makes opening day a little less stressful, as it gives each camper a connection at camp even before it begins.

 Hearing a familiar voice on the other end of the phone line can be very comforting for both camper and parent.
 Parents are always eager to talk to their teens, who will usually have some great camp stories to share!
-Campers and parents can call each other once during a 2-week session on a set day and time.
-Parents can call e-mail campers once a week as well, campers do not have access to computers so cannot e-mail back.
+Campers and parents can call each other once per session at a set date and time.
+Additionally, parents can email campers once a week, although campers do not have access to computers and therefore cannot reply.
+We know that it’s important to balance a healthy connection to home with in-the-moment engagement!

 Stone Mountain Adventures was founded in 1983 by Pam and Biff Houldin.
 Current Camp Director Jud (son of Pam and Biff) grew up at the farm, attending SMA as a camper and later working as a counselor.
 Jud and his wife Anne bring a combined 40+ years of experience teaching in traditional and non-traditional school settings, coaching youth sports, leading international trips for high school students, and leading wilderness and mountaineering trips.
 They live at camp with their two children Wyatt and Molly, and a whole bunch of playful animals.
 We find this family atmosphere helps to create an intimate and comfortable vibe at camp each session.

-Telephone calls are made by camp staff prior to the opening day of camp to answer any questions and address any particular concerns.
+Telephone calls are made by camp staff to each camper’s family prior to the opening day of camp to answer any questions and address any particular concerns.